ezimms99/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

 1. What libraries did we import?
+Sqlite3, time, multiprocessing, os, datetime, platform, sys
 1. Where do we set the task_duration?
+Right after the imports
 1. How many functions are defined?
+There are seven defined functions.
-1. What are the function names?
+1. What are the function names? create_table, drop_table, insert_pet, process_one, process_two, process_three, recreate_database
 1. In general, what does each function do?
+Creates a table, drops a table, inserts a pet into the table, inserts various pets, and recreates the database.
 1. Where does the execution begin?
+At the if statement.
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+6

 In this first run, we start 3 processes, each inserting 2 records into a shared database